Multiple testing under negative dependence: Merging negatively dependent p-values

-\begin{proof} Since all statements are invariant under strictly increasing transforms, we can treat $\mathbf X$ as having Gaussian marginals.
-The implication (i)$\Rightarrow$(ii) is shown by \cite{JP83} for Gaussian vectors.
-The implications (ii)$\Rightarrow$(iii)$\Rightarrow$(iv)$\Rightarrow$(v) can be checked by definition.
-To see that (v) implies (i), suppose that two components $X_i$ and $X_j$ of $\mathbf X$ are positively correlated (for contradiction).
-Then we get $\p(\{X_i\le 0\}\cap\{X_j\le 0\})>1/4 = \p(X_i\le 0)\p(X_j\le 0)$ by direct computation, violating weak negative dependence. \end{proof}
+\begin{proof} Since all statements are invariant under strictly increasing transforms, we can safely treat $\mathbf X$ as having standard Gaussian marginals (and hence jointly Gaussian).
+For Gaussian vectors, the implication (i)$\Rightarrow$(ii) is shown by \cite{JP83}, and (i)$\Rightarrow$(iii) is shown by \cite{block1985concept}.
+The implications (ii)$\Rightarrow$(iv)$\Rightarrow$(v)$\Rightarrow$(vi) can be checked by definition; see the diagram in the beginning of Section \ref{sec:defns-negdep}.
+To see that (vi) implies (i), suppose that an off-diagonal entry $\sigma_{ij}$ of $\Sigma$ is positive (for contradiction).
+This implies $\p(\{X_i\le 0\}\cap \{ X_j\le 0\})>1/4=\p(X_i\le 0)\p(X_j\le 0)$ by direct computation, which violates weak negative dependence. \end{proof}

 Suppose that $\mathbf X=(X_1,\dots,X_K)$ is negatively Gaussian dependent.
-If a vector of p-values $\mathbf P$ is obtained via $\mathbf P=(f_1(X_1),\dots,f_K(X_K))$ for some decreasing functions (or increasing functions) $f_1,\dots,f_K$, then $\mathbf P$ is also negatively Gaussian dependent; the same applies to a vector of e-values $\mathbf E$.
+If a vector of p-values $\mathbf P$ is obtained via $\mathbf P=(f_1(X_1),\dots,f_K(X_K))$ for some decreasing functions (or increasing functions) $f_1,\dots,f_K$, then $\mathbf P$ is also negatively Gaussian dependent; the same applies to a vector of e-values.

 A vector of p-values $\mathbf P\in \mathcal{G}_\Sigma \cap \mathcal U^K $ is PRD if and only if all entries of $\Sigma$ are non-negative (\cite{BY01}); it is weakly negatively dependent if and only if all entries of $\Sigma$ are non-positive (Lemma~\ref{lem:gaussian}).
 In the above two cases, the type-1 error of the Simes test applied to $\mathbf P$ is controlled by Proposition~\ref{prop:PRD} and Theorem~\ref{th:neg}.
-For the intermediate case where some entries of $\Sigma$ are positive and some are negative, the type-1 error is much more complicated, and we only have an asymptotic result.
+For the intermediate case where some entries of $\Sigma$ are positive and some are negative, the type-1 error is much more complicated, and we only have an asymptotic result. {In the result below, (i) and (iii) are known or follow from existing results, but we briefly explain their proof.}